 Tuition Level Families pay tuition on a monthly basis, broken into 10 monthly increments which run September-June.
 September tuition was paid with registration.
 Tuition is paid with a credit card via automatic payment.
 Tuition will be charged the first of the month.
 If you have an issue with your credit card or your credit card number has expired, it is your responsibility to update your card information.
 Past due tuition will incur a $15 late fee.

-Picture Day Picture day is still to be determined.
+Picture Day Picture day is May 19, 2019.
 Look for the exact schedule in January.

 Advancement It is not unusual for dancers to spend 2-3 years in a level.
 Fundamental A and B; Level I A and B; Level II is the first year dancers have a full length ballet class and a full length tap class.
 Dancers in their second year of level II must register for jazz as well.
 Dancers in level III are required to take jazz.
 Once a dancer is in their second year of level III they are required to take modern.
-Once dancers get to level IV and V they must take modern, pointe prep (or pointe depending on their strength) and an extra ballet based technique class.
-Boys in level IV and V take Man Dance in place of pointe.
+Once dancers get to level IV and V they must take modern, and extra ballet based technique class, pointe prep/conditioning, and leaps and turns.
+Dancers will be advanced into pointe with teacher permission.
+Dancers may choose to take pointe, or continue in leaps and turns.

 All level II-V dancers to participate in a placement audition.
-For dancers in level II/III this entails one week (M-TH) of technique classes leading up to one week (M-TH) of auditions.
-For dancers in levels IV/V this entails two weeks of technique classes (M-TH) and one week of auditions (M-TH).
-The dates for these auditions are as follows.
+For dancers in level II/III this entails one week (M-TH) of technique classes leading up to one day of auditions (F).
+For dancers in levels IV/V this entails two weeks of technique classes (M-TH/M-W) and one day of auditions (Thursday of the second week).
+The dates for these audition workshops.
 Please include these dates in your summer plans.
-The 2017 summer audition workshop schedule is as follows:
+The 2019 summer audition workshop schedule is as follows:

 Performances Dancers in level II and up are required to participate in the Excellent Adventure and Isabella Saves the World.
 Dancers in Fundamental B and IA and B are also required to participate in Isabella Saves the World.
 This does come at an extra cost which has been rolled into tuition.
-2017 will be an Isabella Saves the World year!
+2019 will be an Excellent Adventure Year!
 Please refer to the performances page for more information about each show.

 In order for these performances to run smoothly, we need your help!
 Performance helpers receive a free ticket to a show of their choosing.
 Parents of dancers in level II and up are required to help out at Isabella, the Excellent Adventure and the end of year concert.